Arizona Nursing Colleges & Licenses | AZ

 The renewal fee is $160. |

-Registered Nurse (RN) Licenses in Arizona
+Registered Nurse (RN) Licensure in Arizona

 Licensing Authority | Eligibility & Details | Renewal Requirements |